-- Make regular visits to your own doctor for health checks, immunisations and to manage your own illnesses and health conditions so you are as well as possible. - Keep up regular visits to the dentist. - Consider asking your doctor to assess your mental health or ask if you can have a mental health care plan put in place so you can speak to a mental health professional if you need to. - Talk to your doctor or a counsellor or psychologist if you are distressed or overwhelmed.
+Make regular visits to your own doctor for health checks, immunisations and to manage your own illnesses and health conditions so you are as well as possible.
+Keep up regular visits to the dentist.

+- Consider asking your doctor to assess your emotional wellbeing or ask if you can have a mental health care plan put in place so you can speak to a mental wellness expert if you need to. - Talk to someone you trust if you are distressed or overwhelmed, such as your family doctor.
 People who are caring for someone at the end of their life often feel stressed, anxious or depressed and may feel grief even before the person has died.
-This is very normal, but there may be things that can be done to help you feel better.
+This is very normal, but there may be things that can be done to help you feel better